 It can sometimes feel like we are living in a Ransomware pandemic.
 Recent years have shown how ransomware affects businesses and the breadth of the devastation it can cause.
-In Q3 of 2020, the average ransomware attack on businesses was $233,817.
+In 2021, the average ransomware attack on businesses is $1.85 million.
 Organizations hit by ransomware suffered untold losses in business disruption, being effectively disabled on average for about 19 days.
 Ransomware caused at least $11.5 billion in damages in 2019 and increased to $20 billion in 2020.

 While email-based spear phishing has long been a favorite vector of ransomware attackers, attacks are increasingly occurring on social media accounts, mobile chat, and digital collaboration applications.
 In other words, the way we are all working today puts us at greater risk than ever; social media apps like Facebook, collaboration apps such as Microsoft Teams, Slack, and Zoom, and messaging apps like WeChat and Telegram have quickly become embedded in today’s brands and business relationships.
 These apps take our employees, even executives, into shadowy places beyond the usual scope of enterprise data management.